nbpayne/deskandstudio-beta/extras.md

 ---
-layout: page
+layout: default
+title: Light-filled event space for hire Annandale, Sydney
+description: Flexible, light-filled venue for workshops, seminars, product launches, music launches and much more.
+Call (0438) 698 924.
+heading: Not just a co-working space for creatives
+subheading: Multiple options for small business owners
 permalink: /extras/
----
-# Not just a co-working space for creatives

-## Multiple options for small business owners

 ---

 Looking for a venue to hold a product launch?
 Need a space to deliver a seminar?
 Or just looking for an alternative space to hold a special event with a touch of flair?